abhinandshetty/patient-portal-fe/README.md

 The application will run locally on port 3000.

-### The application is also hosted on Vercel and can be accessible through this URL : https://patient-portal-fe.vercel.app/
+### The application is also hosted on Vercel and can be accessed through this URL : https://patient-portal-fe.vercel.app/